Keysight/cyperf/deployment/containers/README.md

 4. A CyPerf Controller Proxy is required in hybrid deployment scenarios, where each of the distributed Agents cannot directly access the CyPerf Controller.
 For example, if the CyPerf Controller is deployed on premise and some CyPerf Agents are in the cloud, they can still communicate through a CyPerf Controller Proxy.
 In this case, the public IP address of the Controller Proxy is configured in the CyPerf Controller and Agents become available to the Controller by registering to the Controller Proxy.

 5. Ensure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port number **443** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.
+6. NUMA (Non-Uniform Memory Access) architecture is mandatory for optimal DPDK performance.
+Ensure that your system is configured with NUMA nodes.

+    Verify NUMA Nodes:
+    ```shell
+        lscpu | grep NUMA
+    ```

 ## Preparing the Host for using DPDK
 #### OS type qualified